avivsarig/gtd/README.md

 Then open [frontend](http://localhost:5173) in your browser The backend API is available at [http://localhost:8000](http://localhost:8000), and has built-in [Swagger UI documentation](http://localhost:8000/docs)

+## Development

+See [Makefile](Makefile) for all available commands including linting, formatting, and testing.

 ## Repository Structure

 ```bash